Will I be eligible for a Feed-in Tariff if I move into a house that already has a system that generates electricity?

 You should get independent legal advice if you’re selling (or buying) a house which has a renewable energy system.
 But as a general rule, the Feed-in Tariff will pass to the new owner of the house.

-If you’re selling yours, you’ll need to fill in a change of ownership form then either email it to us at Feedintariffs@EDFEnergy.com or post it to Green Hub, EDF Energy, Gadeon House, Grenadier Road, Exeter EX1 3UT.
+If you’re selling yours, you’ll need to fill in a change of ownership of solar panels form then either email it to us at Feedintariffs@EDFEnergy.com or post it to Green Hub, EDF Energy, Gadeon House, Grenadier Road, Exeter EX1 3UT.

 You can keep ownership of your Feed-in Tariff, even if you sell your house.
 But you need to make arrangements to make sure you meet your contractual obligations.
 Check your Statement of Terms to find out what these are.